CaoShuFeng/coredump-detector-deprecated/README.md

 * Build the binary.
 * Build the docker image.

-Then you may push the iamge to your own registry according to this doc: https://docs.docker.com/engine/reference/commandline/push/
+Then you may push the image to your own registry according to this doc: https://docs.docker.com/engine/reference/commandline/push/

 ## deploy into the cluster